-1.2 Why choose Cambridge IGCSE Information and Communication Technology?
+1.3 Why choose Cambridge IGCSE Information and Communication Technology?

 Cambridge IGCSE is internationally recognised by schools, universities and employers as equivalent to UK GCSE.
-The IGCSE Information and Communication Technology syllabus encourages students to develop lifelong skills including:
+The Cambridge IGCSE Information and Communication Technology syllabus encourages students to develop lifelong skills including:

-- the ability to understand and implement new and emerging technologies within a business environment - how to analyse, design, implement, test and evaluate Information and Communication Technology (ICT) systems - considering the impact which new technologies will have on ways of working and the social, economic and ethical issues associated with them - awareness of the ways ICT can help in practical and work-related scenarios.
+- · the ability to understand and implement new and emerging technologies within a business environment - how to analyse, design, implement, test and evaluate Information and Communication Technology (ICT) systems - considering the impact which new technologies will have on ways of working and the social, economic and ethical issues associated with them - awareness of the ways ICT can help in practical and work-related scenarios.

-1.3 Cambridge International Certificate of Education (ICE)
+1.4 Cambridge International Certificate of Education (ICE)

-Cambridge ICE is the group award of the International General Certificate of Secondary Education (IGCSE).
-It requires the study of subjects drawn from the five different IGCSE subject groups.
-It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of students who pass examinations in at least seven subjects, including two languages, and one subject from each of the other subject groups.
+Cambridge ICE is the group award of Cambridge IGCSE.
+It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of learners who pass examinations in at least seven subjects.
+Learners draw subjects from five subject groups, including two languages, and one subject from each of the other subject groups.
+The seventh subject can be taken from any of the five subject groups.